Local South Florida family mourns loss of mother who died in Tennessee tornadoes - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 FORT LAUDERDALE, FLA.
 (WSVN) - Chante Adams, the daughter of Donna Allen, a 59-year-old South Florida woman who passed away during the tornadoes that struck Tennessee last weekend, can’t believe her mother’s gone.

-Allen was visiting her son in Clarksville, TN when a tornado hit their home, leaving the home in splinters and killing Allen.
+Allen was visiting her son in Clarksville, Tennessee when a tornado hit their home, leaving the home in splinters and killing Allen.

 Adams said her brother did all he could to save their mother but the storm was too strong.